Actions You Can Take Today to Support Your Lefty

 Left-handers are more likely to have left-handed parents, particularly left-handed mothers.
 Twin studies also point to a possible genetic component, as the handedness concordance rate of identical twins is higher than that of fraternal twins (81.2% vs. 73.3%).

 The intensity of handedness varies.
-Some activities are performed with the non-dominant hand.
-Left handed people tend to be more ambidextrous.
-Though this is hard to assess because even if both hands are skilled in a motor action, there is usually one hand that tends to dominate the actual performance.
+Left-handers perform some activities with the non-dominant hand, and tend to be more ambidextrous.
+Assessing ambidextrousness poses a challenge because, even if both hands are skilled in a motor action, one hand usually dominates the actual performance.
 The frequency of “pure” ambidexterity seems to be low, with estimates ranging from 0% to 2%.

 Handedness most likely begins in utero.
 Fetuses show a tendency to use one hand more than another even in sucking on fingers.
 In general, studies have shown that a fetus tends to suck on the right thumb more often and lean to the right in utero more often than the left.
 There are exceptions for example, a genetic defect or anomaly may lead to more left handedness or right handedness.